ovh/docs/pages/web/hosting/ftp_connection/guide.en-asia.md

 #### 1. Log in via FTP Explorer <a name="ftpexplorer"></a>

-To log in to the storage space via FTP Explorer, log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}, then go to the ‘Web’ section and click on `Hosting`{.action} in the services bar on the left-hand side, click on the name of the Web Hosting plan concerned.
+To log in to the storage space via FTP Explorer, log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}, then go to the `Web Cloud`{.action} section and click on `Hosting plans`{.action} in the services bar on the left-hand side, click on the name of the Web Hosting plan concerned.

 Go to the `FTP - SSH`{.action} tab, and click `FTP Explorer`{.action}.